 If driving from Vancouver, use the Trans-Canada Highway and take exit 44.
 Follow signs for Maple Ridge and the Mary Hill Bypass and continue onto Old Dewdney Trunk Road.
 From there, turn left onto Harris Road, right onto McNeil Road and then left onto Rannie Road.
 Drive until you see the resort’s gate on your left side.

 On the other side of the Pitt River from the golf course is Minnekhada Regional Park in Coquitlam.
 It looks close, but is actually a 30-minute drive away because of the river.
 Just north of the golf club though is the Pitt-Addington Marshland and Pitt Lake which is just 5 or so kilometres away.

 Swaneset Green Fees

-In February 2022, rates ranged between $25 and $70 on both the Links and Resort courses.
-As of mid-July last year, green fees ranged between $25 and $95.
+As of April 2023, green fees range from $25 to $75 on both the Links and Resort courses.
+Summer rates are usually between $25 and $95, although 2023 details are to be confirmed.
 Like other golf courses, prices vary depending on the season and time of day.

 What are the Swaneset Courses Like?

 The greens on both the Resort and Links courses are large and not too fast or slow.
 Both are exceptional.